nkymark/nkymark.github.io/_pages/tech.md

 ### Ahkab: Problem producing plots in Python3 ###
 Error/Problem: Plotting graphs using ahkab in Python3 produces the error "module 'pylab' has no attribute 'hold'".
 Solution: 'Hold' for plots is enabled by default on Python3.
-1. First, find out the directory of which *ahkab* was installed using
+1. First, find out the directory of which *ahkab* was installed using `pip3 list -v`.

-`pip3 list -v`

 2. In the *ahkab* folder, open *plotting.py*.
 Then, look for the lines containing `pylab.hold(True)` and `pylab.hold(False)`.
 Either remove them completely or comment them out.
-3. An alternative solution is to use *ahkab* with Python2.
+4. An alternative solution is to use *ahkab* with Python2.
 However, this is not encouraged due to the deprecation of Python2 and also the lack of support with most transitting towards Python3.

 ### Adding Windows Network Printer (Mac) ###
 These steps apply for Mac OS X 10.11 El Capitan and later.
 Adjust accordingly for older versions.
 1. **System Preferences -> Printers and Scanners**
 2. Click on “**+** ” to add a new printer
 3. Select “**Advanced**” from the top toolbar.
 If you don’t see it, right-click on the toolbar and select “**Customize Toolbar...**”.
 Drag the “**Advanced**” button into the toolbar.